Economics of the FIFA World Cup

+The FIFA World Cup occurs every four years since 1930 and a different host country is chosen each time.
+It is one of the largest sporting events of this century and billions of people watch it around the world.
+Host countries hope that the World Cup will increase tourism, employment, and international stature.
+Research also suggests a home advantage for the host country's team.
+However, analysis shows mixed results when it comes to economic outcomes.
 The FIFA World Cup is said to have a significant impact on the host country's economy.
 Even though the cost of hosting the competition is significant, the money brought in from tourism and the jobs created are major plusses.
-Since 1970, the FIFA World Cup has been up there with the Olympics for revenue.
-For example, in 2022 when Qatar hosted the World Cup, it is estimated that it made a profit of $17 billions USD.
+Since 1970, the revenue gained by hosting a FIFA World Cup has been similar to the Olympics.
+For example, when Qatar hosted the FIFA World Cup in 2022, it made an estimated profit of $17 billion.